marcguery/discovarif/README.md

 This step is first launched with the script `mapper-caller.sh` which can optionally run the variant calling (-*v*) step on each sample:

 This option uses [GATK](https://gatk.broadinstitute.org/hc/en-us) HaplotypeCaller (tested with GATK v 4.2.0) on mapped reads to obtain a GVCF file for each sample.
 The ploidy used by the model must be properly set in the `config` file and is by default equal to 1.
+Because this step can be time consuming, the GVCF files produced by the pipeline can be transferred from the temporary folder (`_tmp/gvcf.xxxxxx`) to the GVCFDIR folder from the config file.
+That way, whenever the pipeline detects that a sample has already a GVCF file present in the GVCFDIR, this step will not be launched.

 After the [variant calling](#mappvari)  for each sample has finished, GATK CombineGVCFs will be used to merge all the GVCF and the final variants will be extracted using GATK GenotypeGVCFs.

 Then [varif](https://github.com/marcguery/varif) will be used to filter variants based on read depths and ALT allele frequency.
 A variant is considered available in a sample only if the total read depth is above 5.
-The ALT allele frequency of the available samples must comprise a value of at least 0.8 in one sample and a value of at most 0.2 in any other sample.
+Several combinations of ALT and REF allele frequencies are used to filter variants.
+For example, the ALT allele frequency of at least one sample must be superior to 0.8 while being in the meantime inferior to 0.2 in at least one other sample (`--ratio-alt 0.8 --ratio-no-alt 0.2`).

 ### <a name="varicnvs"></a>CNVs